 A History of the Technology Industry

-The dot-bomb era was the period of time following the dot-com "bubble" of the late 1990s and into 2001.
-During the dot-com era, Internet-based businesses flourished.
-They were mostly funded by venture capital and banks looking to cash in on the Internet trend.
+The years following the bursting of the dot-com bubble in the early 2000s sometimes is called the dot-bomb era.
+Dot-com businesses grew rapidly in the late 1990s through 2001, and internet-based businesses flourished.
+They were funded mostly by venture capitalists and banks looking to cash in on the internet trend.

 When the dot-com bubble burst in the early 2000s, stocks sunk and hundreds of companies went completely out of business.
-Thousands of other companies laid off a large portion of their workforce.
+Thousands of other companies laid off large portions of their workforces.

-It was a painful time in the technology industry, particularly for those who had planned their mortgages and/or retirements based on the prices of the technology stock they had been awarded or held in their stock portfolios.
-“Wealthy” investors lost their fortunes and millions were left wondering what had gone wrong.
+It was a painful time in the technology industry, particularly for those who had planned their mortgages and/or retirements based on the prices of the technology stocks they had been awarded or held in their portfolios.
+“Wealthy” investors lost fortunes, and millions were left wondering what had gone wrong.

 Why the Bubble Burst

-Nobody can pin down an exact reason for the crash, but it’s safe to say that numerous factors were at play.
-Some of the reasons often given for the dot-bomb crash include the following:
+Nobody can pin down an exact reason for the crash, but numerous factors were at play.
+Some of the reasons often given for the dot-bomb crash include:

-The terrorist attacks of September 11, 2001 (although the stock market was already crashing at this time, the attacks sped the drop even further).
+- The terrorist attacks of Sept.
+11, 2001.
+The market already was in decline, but the attacks sped the drop even further.

-According to the World History Project timeline, this is how the bubble swelled and eventually burst:
+The World History Project timeline describes the order of events that show how the bubble swelled and eventually burst:

-- 1994-1998: Large, Internet-based companies were founded one after the other, among them Amazon, Beverly Hills Internet, Craigslist, Pets.com, MSN, Flooz.com, Go.com, and more.
+- 1994-1998: Large, Internet-based companies were founded one after the other.
+Among them were Amazon, Beverly Hills Internet, Craigslist, Pets.com, MSN, Flooz.com, Go.com, and more.

-- 1998: Interest rates fell, contributing to increased start-up capital (and therefore increased stock valuations).
-Venture capitalists moved quickly to invest.
+- 1998: Interest rates fell, contributing to increased start-up capital and therefore increased stock valuations.
+Venture capitalists moved quickly to invest in tech companies.

 - 1998-1999: Taking advantage of the increased momentum, more companies started up, including Kozmo.com, Google, WebVan, MVP.com, etc.

-- March 10, 2000: Bubble reaches its peak as the NASDAQ reached a value over double that of the previous year.
+- March 10, 2000: Bubble reaches its peak as the NASDAQ reached a value more than double that of the previous year.

-- March 13, 2000: On Monday, the market opens at 4% lower than it was on Friday, due to several multi-billion dollar sell orders being processed at the same time.
+- March 13, 2000: On Monday, the market opened at 4% lower than it had been on the previous Friday due to several multibillion-dollar sell orders being processed at the same time.
 The drastic drop may have triggered a panic.

 What It Means for Today

 For example, greater importance was placed on base compensation and the value of a strong business plan.
-This was especially true amongst workers that were "burned" during the dot-com bomb.
+This was especially true among workers that were burned when the bubble burst.
 Investors also tend to be more careful these days instead of jumping on board at the first sign of consumer interest.